libuv/libuv/docs/src/misc.rst

     and :man:`inet_pton(3)`.
 On success they return 0.
 In case of error the target `dst` pointer is unmodified.

+.. c:function:: char* uv_if_indextoname(unsigned int ifindex, char* ifname)

+    Cross-platform IPv6-capable implementation of :man:`if_indextoname(3)`.
+    Writes the result to `ifname`, which must be at least `IFNAMSIZ` long.
+    On success returns the generated string.
+In case of error returns `NULL`.

 .. c:function:: int uv_exepath(char* buffer, size_t* size)

     Gets the executable path.